clemencehuang/memoryGame/README.md

 ## References

--  Online course material from the Code Institute to learn HTML and CSS alongside W3Schools, Stack Overflow, CodePen and YouTube.
+-  Online course material from the Code Institute to learn JavaScrip alongside W3Schools, Stack Overflow, CodePen and YouTube.
 -  I used the Mimo app as an additional learning path which helped with step-by-step practice and also offered snippets of new code that I hadn't picked up through the Code Institute modules.
 -  [Burger Menu:](https://codepen.io/alvarotrigo/pen/PoJGObg) was referenced to build the burger menu.